 Are Guinea Pigs Good Pets?

-Guinea pigs are sensitive pets with very specific care needs that prospective piggy parents want to know about.
-Although their body shapes make them look like sturdy furry potatoes, the cute cavies are actually fragile.
+Guinea pigs need daily care, including lots of food, daily cleaning, and quality time with their piggy parents.
+They're sensitive pets with very specific care needs that prospective piggy parents need to know about.
 A piggy’s delicate spine can get injured easily, so it’s important the adorable pets are safe from falling.
-This is only one of the reasons why piggies aren’t particularly great as pets for children.
+This is only one of the reasons why piggies might not be great as pets for children.

 We already know that piggies are pretty great pets if they’re cared for properly.
 But why are guinea pigs good pets?
-Have a look at our top 8 reasons that’ll make you want to commit to cavy care in no time (and prepare you for the life of a pet parent)!
+Have a look at our top 8 reasons that’ll make you want to commit to cavy care in no time (and prepare you for the life of a small pet parent)!

 1. Guinea pigs live long lives

 Although it’s tempting to choose baby piggies, adopting adult guinea pigs still gives you many years to make special memories with your furry friends.
-Your cavies can be with you for a long time, so get ready to share your life and love with these furballs of fun!

-2. Guinea pigs are very affectionate animals
+2. Guinea pigs are affectionate animals

-4. Guinea pigs have lots of character
+4. Guinea pigs have a lot of character

-Some guinea pigs are shy, some are bold.
-Some are sweet, others are cheeky.
-Once you’ve spent time with your floofy friends, you’ll know to appreciate their individuality.
-And if you’re looking for pigs with a specific character, you can spend some time getting to know them before you take them home.
-Most shelters will let you meet their guinea pigs before you offer them their new forever home.
+And if you’re looking for piggies with a specific character, you can spend some time getting to know them before you take them home.
+Most shelters will let you meet their guinea pigs before you offer them their new furever home.
 And hopefully, you and your guinea pigs are a match made in piggy heaven!

 5. Guinea pigs are oh so cute